rapid7/metasploit-framework/documentation/modules/post/multi/gather/chrome_cookies.md

 [*] Post module execution completed
 ```

 ## Future features

-### Windows support
-This technique works on Windows as well, this module just doesn't implement the Windows-specific functionality.

 ### Profiles
 This module only extracts cookies from the default Chrome profile.
 The target may have multiple, and you may which to extract cookies from all of them.
 This would require enumerating and extracting the profiles by name.
 Example code to extract cookies from a non-default Chrome profile can be found at https://github.com/defaultnamehere/cookie_crimes.